stephenh/stephenh.github.com/_posts/2018-07-15-mono-repos.markdown

 It's primarily for software-in-the-large that these trade-offs are more distinct (because you'll have many more pins to bump, and many more breaking changes to fix).

-And, for me, the rub is that both actually suck for software-in-the-large.
+And, for me, the reality is that both actually suck for software-in-the-large.

 Software-in-the-large is just fundamentally hard, because no one has elegantly solved dependency management in-the-large.